kulbirsaini/videocache/Readme.txt

-    scheduler_pidfile
-           The scheduler_logfile option can be used to specify the location of a file which will be used to track process  ID  of  the  currently  running
-           Videocache scheduler.
-Default: /var/run/videocache.pid.

     enable_youtube_cache
            This option enables the caching of Youtube videos.
 This option’s value can be either 0 or 1.
 Default: 1.

     max_youtube_video_quality
            This option forces the maximum video quality from Youtube.
 If a user browses a video in higher quality mode, videocache will  still  cache  the video in the format specified below or a lower quality format depending on the availability.
              Valid values : 240p, 360p, 480p, 720p, 1080p, 3072p (Please don’t use quotes)